dbrugne/donut/README.md

 - [ ] Replace room:out by user:disconnect sometimes
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)

+- [ ] Use tile template in user:search and room:search and move search in page (as for home)

+- [ ] Upgrade socket.io to 1.0
 - [ ] Add a check on connection to verify is user have "username"
-- [ ] Use tile template in user:search and room:search and move search in page (as for home)
-- [ ] Upgrade socket.io

 **User**
 - [ ] Add help text for each field